EriKWDev/nanim/README.md

 ### About
-Nanim is an easy-to-use framework to create smooth GPU-accelerated animations that can be previewed live inside a glfw window and, when ready, rendered to videos at an arbetrary resolution and framerate.
+Nanim is an easy-to-use framework to create smooth GPU-accelerated animations that can be previewed live inside a glfw window and, when ready, rendered to videos at an arbitrary resolution and framerate.

 ### Usage
 Create a normal nim program where you create a Nanim Scene.
 This scene will carry the state of all animations and entities.
 Here is what a simple scene might look like: